-An unresolved controversy in neuroscience is whether information is contained in the precise timings of these spikes or only in their ``rates" (i.e., counts of spikes in a window of time).
-Early theoretical studies \cite{mackay1952} suggest that information capacities of timing-based codes are superior to those that are rate-based (also see \cite{hopfield1995} for an implementation in a simple model).
-Moreover, a number of scientific articles have appeared suggesting that precise spike timing \cite{abeles82, bair1996, neuenschwander1996, victor1996, liu2001variability, butts2007, Maldonado, nemenman2008, Desbordes2008, Kilavik} and synchrony \cite{uhlhaas2009} are important for various computations in the brain.\footnote{Although it is well-known that precise spike timing is used for time-disparity computation in animals \cite{carr1993}, such as when owls track prey with binocular hearing or when electric fish use electric fields around their bodies for locating objects.} Here, we briefly explain a possible scheme for encoding continuous vectors with spiking neurons that takes advantage of precise spike timing and the mathematics of maximum entropy distributions.
+Our third and final maximum entropy scenario involves graph distributions with real-valued weights.
+In neuroscience, this situation might apply to the case of gap junctions, which transmit continuous signals via direct ion exchange.
+Another example might be the timing of action potentials, as a number of scientific articles have appeared suggesting that precise spike timing \cite{butts2007} and synchrony \cite{uhlhaas2009} are important for various computations in the brain.\footnote{We should note that it is well-known that precise spike timing is used for time-disparity computation in animals \cite{carr1993}, such as when owls track prey with binocular hearing or when electric fish use electric fields around their bodies for locating objects.} As we shall see in Section~\ref{Sec:Cont}, the analogous maximum entropy distribution is again parameterized by a real vector $\mathbf{x}$, and finding the maximum likelihood estimate for these parameters using a degree sequence $\mathbf{d}$ boils down to the following set of $n$ equations in the $n$ indeterminates $x_1,\ldots,x_n$: